Ritabrata-Das1/medical-report-blockchain/README.md

 # Medical Report Blockchain (Solidity + Hardhat + Streamlit)

+This is an original academic project; architecture and code written from scratch for my course.

 An open source **Medical Report Management & Distribution System** built on a local Ethereum blockchain.

 ## Features